o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 It is really handy to see all logs for a given transaction inside the distributed system like if the system was only one instance.

-Existing logging library can support traceId and spanId context but the official OpenTelemetry log instrumentation provides the context propagation which is very simple to use without too much configuration for many languages.
+Existing logging libraries can support traceId and spanId context but the official OpenTelemetry log instrumentation provides the context propagation which is very simple to use without too much configuration for many languages.

 OTLP started with traces then metrics and logs was the latest mature signal integrated in OpenTelemetry which is really different from other solution because usually backend and solutions start by integrating log first.